scholarslab/scholarslab.github.io/pages/opportunities/students/student-roles/dh-fellows.md

 nav: false
 ---

-**Applications are now open for the 2025-2026 Digital Humanities Fellowship.
-Find More Details Below.**
+**Applications are closed for the 2025-2026 Digital Humanities Fellowship.
+Find more details below to get a jump on thinking for next year.**

 The application deadline for fellowships to be held during the 2025-2026 academic year is **February 15th, 2025**.
 More details on how to apply at the end of this page.